This page describes spring blooming Crocus species T-Z.

 Crocus index - Fall Blooming crocus A-H - Fall Blooming crocus I-O - Fall Blooming crocus P-Z - Spring Blooming crocus A-B - Spring Blooming crocus C-E - Spring Blooming crocus F-L - Spring Blooming crocus M-S

-Crocus tommasinianus has lilac to purple flowers and is native to Croatia, Serbia, Bosnia, Montenegro, Bulgaria and Hungary where it grows in woods and shady hillsides and blooms in winter.
+Crocus tommasinianus Herb. has lilac to purple flowers and is native to Croatia, Serbia, Bosnia, Montenegro, Bulgaria and Hungary where it grows in woods and shady hillsides and blooms in winter.
 The plants below photographed by Kelly Irvin in the first three photos are naturalizing and growing well.
 The second is a close-up and the last a lighter colored clump.
-The last photo by Dell Sherk shows a sport that appeared in his garden and has extra petals, 8 or 9.
+Photo 4 by Dell Sherk shows a sport that appeared in his garden and has extra petals, 8 or 9.

 Crocus tommasinianus 'Ruby Giant' has larger and darker flowers and is extra vigorous.
+See a video of a solitary bee pollinating the flower here.
 Flower photo taken March 2005 by Jay Yourch.
 Corm photo by David Pilling shows Crocus tommasinianus 'Ruby Giant' left and Crocus chrysanthus right.

-Crocus vernus is a species from which many cultivars have been selected by the Dutch.
+Crocus vernus (L.) Hill is a species from which many cultivars have been selected by the Dutch.
+For a while Crocus heuffelianus Herb. was considered synonym or subspecies of this, but has been reinstalled as valid species as of early 2023.

-Crocus vernus ssp. albiflorus is the spring flowering mountain plant of the Alps.
+Crocus vernus ssp. albiflorus (Kit. ex Schult.)
+Ces. is the spring flowering mountain plant of the Alps.
 It is smaller flowered and can be white, purple or striped.
-Three photos of plants growing in the wild near Wengen in the Swiss alps all photographed by Tony Goode.
-Showing some of the variation in this species.
+Three photos of plants growing in the wild near Wengen in the Swiss alps all photographed by Tony Goode show some of the variation in this species.
 In the last picture there is a back to front bicoloured form which is a possible match for Jane McGary's mystery crocus.

 Crocus vernus ssp. vernus is a spring flowering Crocus with a wide distribution in the mountains of central and eastern Europe where it is found growing in woodland and sometimes subalpine meadows.
 It has purple flowers.
 Photos #1-3 by Arnold Trachtenberg.
 Photo #4 by Jane McGary shows a rogue form in exchanged seeds.
 It has narrow petals with unusual white margins.
 It flowers very early for C. vernus (first week of February) and produces seedlings of similar appearance.